grahamcousens/characterization-of-odor-evoked-neural-activity-in-the-olfactory-peduncle/README.md

 odors, matrix of odor onset times for up to 14 stimuli;
 RESP_PKS, peaks of ongoing respiration cycles, if recorded along with the cell;
 sessduration, duration of recording session.
-All data reported in seconds.
+All data are reported in seconds.

 Notes on matlab code: